KuiMing/cv_tutorial/README.md

 # Object Detection

-- Only YOLO V2, V3 and V4 are applicable
+- Only YOLO V2, V3 and V4 are applicable.
+- In this case, the pre-trained models were trained for MS COCO dataset.
+So, the file, [`coco.names`](https://raw.githubusercontent.com/AlexeyAB/darknet/master/cfg/coco.names),  contains 80 class names is required.
 - Detect Objects in an image.

   example: